tripti140/tripti140/README.md

-- 👋 Hi, I’m @tripti140]
+👋 Hi, I’m @tripti140
-- 👀 I’m interested in c/c++
-- 🌱 I’m currently learning DSA and software engineering.
+👀 I specialize in automation testing, test frameworks, and quality assurance.
+💼 With extensive experience in creating and maintaining automated test scripts, I work with tools like Selenium, JUnit, and TestNG.
+🌱 Currently focusing on enhancing testing strategies, integrating CI/CD pipelines, and exploring new automation tools.

 <!---